-Restricted Cash-The Company had restricted cash of \$276,000 as of December 31, 2016, which represents the security deposit for the Company's facility lease in Bedford, Massachusetts.
-This restricted cash is classified as other non-current assets in the accompanying balance sheet.
+Restricted Cash-The Company had restricted cash of \$1.8 million and \$276,000 as of December 31, 2017 and 2016, respectively, which represents cash serving as collateral for letters of credit issued for security deposits for the Company's facility leases in Bedford, Massachusetts.

-Concentrations of Credit Risk-Financial instruments that potentially subject the Company to significant concentration of credit risk consist primarily of cash.
+Concentrations of Credit Risk-Financial instruments that potentially subject us to significant concentration of credit risk consist primarily of cash, cash equivalents, short-term investments and restricted cash.
 Periodically, the Company may maintain deposits in financial institutions in excess of government insured limits.
-Management believes that the Company is not exposed to significant credit risk as the Company's deposits are held at financial institutions that management believes to be of high credit quality, and the Company has not experienced any losses on these deposits.
+We believe that we are not exposed to significant credit risk as our deposits are held at financial institutions that management believes to be of high credit quality and the Company has not experienced any losses on these deposits.
+We regularly invest excess cash with major financial institutions in money market funds, U.S. government and corporate debt securities and commercial paper, all of which can be readily purchased and sold using established markets.
+As of December 31, 2017, the Company's cash and cash equivalents were held with two financial institutions.
+We believe that the market risk arising from our holdings of these financial instruments is mitigated based on the fact that many of these securities are either government backed or of high credit rating.